rpgboss/rpgboss/README.md

 + If you add an rpgboss.model.event.EventCmd, be sure to add it to EventCmd.types.

-+ Use 'Seq' as the array class in all the models.
-Use of Array breaks model equality comparison.
-Use of ArrayBuffer makes de-serialization silently fail.
-If you need to edit individual elements of the Seq, convert it to an ArrayBuffer in the application code.
++ Use Array as the collection type.
+It works in tests now due to a custom DeepEqualMatcher, is performant, and well supported in serialization.

 Material
 --------